soco-ai/Talk-to-Paper-ACL2020/README.md

       year={2020}
     }

+## Try the system
+You can try the demo at https://ask.soco.ai

 ## Index your own data
 You can sign-up for free task at https://app.soco.ai to index your own data.
+If your index size exceeds the limit, please contact us at [contact@soco.ai] for special offer to researchers and students.

 ## Dataset
 There are two types of data: